raymondworkshop/old.myblog/_posts/2017-11-27-the-open-source-community.md

 #### Open Source - Programming in the Unix Community

-**Process transparency and peer review** are the crucial stepS in the open-source development.

-Most contributors in Open-source development are **volunteers contributing** in order to be **rewarded by the increased usefulness of the software to them**, and by **reputation incetives**.
+Most contributors in Open-source development are **volunteers contributing** in order to be **rewarded by the increased usefulness of the software to them**, and by **reputation incetives**, thus **Process transparency and peer review** are the crucial steps in the open-source development.

 #### reference